wp-graphql/wp-graphql-woocommerce/docs/handling-user-session-and-using-cart-mutations.md

 export const useSession = () => useContext(SessionContext);
 ```

 To use the `SessionProvider`, you should wrap your root app component with it and wrap the `SessionProvider` with an ApolloProvider set with our session token managing ApolloClient.
-Make sure to demonstrate this for the reader against our previous code samples from previous posts.

 ## Step 2: useCartMutations.js